renecartaya/Automation/README.md

 ### Requeriments

-It is necessary to install the module PySerial.
-One way is to run in the command prompt the following line.
+It is necessary to install the module PySerial, it is a package that enable us to send via serial port (USB) from the computer, control signals to the microcontroller.
+In the case of Windows, one way is to run in the command prompt(i. e.
+CMD) the following line.

   >> pip install PySerial